microsoft/retina/docs/02-Installation/03-Config.md

 * `enablePodLevel`: When this toggle is set to true, Retina will gather Advanced/Pod-Level metrics.
 Advanced metrics can attach Pod metadata to Retina's metrics.
 * `remoteContext`: When this toggle is set to true, retina will watch Pods on the cluster.
 * `enableAnnotations`: When this toggle is set to true, retina will gather metrics for the annotated resources.
 Namespaces or Pods can be annotated with `retina.sh=observe`.
 The operator and enableRetinaEndpoint for the operator should be enabled.
-* `enabledPlugin_linux`: Array of enabled plugins for linux.
+* `enabledPlugin_linux`: List of enabled plugins for linux.
-* `enabledPlugin_win`: Array of enabled plugins for windows.
+* `enabledPlugin_win`: List of enabled plugins for windows.
-* `metricsInterval`: the interval for which metrics will be gathered (in seconds). (@deprecated, use metricsIntervalDuration instead)
+* `metricsInterval`: The interval for which metrics will be gathered (in seconds). (@deprecated, use metricsIntervalDuration instead)
-* `metricsIntervalDuration`: the interval for which metrics will be gathered (in duration)
+* `metricsIntervalDuration`: The interval for which metrics will be gathered (in duration)
-* `dataAggregationLevel`: This config defines the level of data aggregation for Retina.
+* `dataAggregationLevel`: Defines the level of data aggregation for Retina.
+This is set to `high` by default.
 See [Data Aggregation](../05-Concepts/data-aggregation.md) for more details.

 ## Operator Config